 As opposed to occasional (acute) stress, chronic stress has “a profound impact” on how the systems of the body function, to quote the words of Dr. Lorenzo Cohen, PhD, a professor of General Oncology and Behavioral Science and director of the Integrative Medicine Program at MD Anderson.
 He describes a perpetually stressed body as being “more hospitable to cancer” than a non-stressed body and suggests that people should do everything they can to eliminate, or at least reduce, their overall stress load.

 Keep in mind that stressful situations can be relatively harmless as long as they pass.
 Things like nervousness before an important speech or temporary moments of frustration during heavy traffic probably aren’t going to kill you, in other words.
-But constantly worrying about the affairs of life just might because it has no end.
-It basically drains the body of its critical life-force, weakening the immune system and opening it up to progressive failure.
+But constantly worrying about the affairs of life might just be because they have no end.
+It essentially drains the body of its critical life force, weakening the immune system and setting it up for progressive failure.

 “Caring for a sick loved one or dealing with a long stint of unemployment are common causes of chronic stress,” Dr. Cohen says.
 He notes that digestive problems and depression are among the earliest symptoms of developing health problems associated with stress.
 “Chronic stress also can help cancer grow and spread in a number of ways.”